 Choose 1 of 3 Methods to Apply for CCPG

-Mail the form to the Financial Aid Office (mailing address found on form) or submit it electronically by uploading through the Financial Aid sharefile OR
+- Submit the form to the Financial Aid Office by mailing it or faxing it (mailing address and fax number found on form), or submit it electronically by uploading through the Financial Aid sharefile.

 Minimum Requirements for Maximum Success

 Once you’ve qualified for the CCPG, it’s important to ensure that you’re meeting the academic and progress standards in order to avoid losing the fee waiver.

 These standards do not apply to foster youth (24 years and younger).

 Eligibility to receive support services and enrollment priority is not affected.